 - HERE API for Android

 - Why did I choose HERE Location service?

 - My experience with HERE

 Purpose of this blog

 The main purpose of this blog is to help new developers by bringing to their notice other libraries and APIs that are out there related to location tracking besides google play services.
-I will also be discussing how and what features of HERE SDK did I use personally in the Wolfmatrix project.
-I believe the readers will benefit from this article as it not only puts light on GPS tracking in Android and HERE’s location library along with its usage but also saves you a lot of time spent on going through several blogs and documentation to find out what you actually need for your project.
+I will also discuss how and what features of HERE SDK I used personally in the Wolfmatrix project.
+I believe the readers will benefit from this article as it not only puts light on GPS tracking in Android and HERE’s location library along with its usage but also saves you a lot of time spent going through several blogs and documentation to find out what you need for your project.
 In this blog, I have mentioned why and how I used HERE’s location library.
-After reading this, readers will have an idea of what HERE library is and in what scenarios it’ll be handy.
+After reading this, readers will know what HERE library is and in what scenarios it’ll be handy.